bobjacobsen/csc-exercises/DataScience/README.md

 _Old Faithful_

 This is the Jupyter Notebook that started the lectures.
 To start, just work through each cell:  Look at it, decide what it will do, then run it.
 Once you get toward the bottom, you're prompted to use the same ideas to answer a few more questions from the data.
+Note there's also a version that uses Pandas so you can compare them if you want.

 _Toast_